Adithya224/Asynchronous-FIFO-Memory-System/README.md

 # Asynchronous-FIFO-Memory-System

-The project is done by Adithya H Nair -2021AAPS3020H
+This project is done by Adithya H Nair -2021AAPS3020H

 The following has been covered in the project -